DjangoGirls/organizer-manual/website/content.md

 * Click on `Events` in the left menu.
 * Go to `Website Contents`.
 * Click on the name of the section you want to modify.
 * Edit the html in the `Content` field.
 If the code editor field is too small, you can adapt its size by clicking and dragging the bottom right corner.
+Don't forget to check if every html tag is closed ;)
-* Don't forget to save your modifications by clicking on the `save` blue button on the right.
+* Save your modifications by clicking on the `save` blue button on the right.

 :tada: